Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 For loop statement allows you to loop a specific number of times.
 This loop is commonly used for `setPropertyFromGroup()` and `getPropertyFromGroup()` functions for note modification, modcharts, or something.
 And used for reading a table values or performing on numeric values.
 There are 2 types of loops Generic loop or Numeric Loop.

 #### Numeric Loop
-Numeric Loop are a type of loop that use numeric values to increment or to decrement the value.
+Numeric Loop are a type of loop that use numeric values to increment or to decrement a value.
 This loop is usually the most common loop to use for `setPropertyFromGroup()` and `getPropertyFromGroup()` functions.
-There are 3 attributes when declaring a Numeric loop `exp1`, `exp2`, and an optional `exp3` attributes. <!-- Don't ask why they're called 'exp' -->
+There are 3 expressions when declaring a Numeric loop `initialize`, `condition`, and `iteration`.

-- `exp1` - The local variable for the numeric loop with the minimum number value to start.
+- `initialize` - The initial variable for the loop to use.
-- `exp2` - The maximum number value of numeric loop to stop at.
+- `condition` - The condition of the loop to execute the code block.
-- `exp3` - An optional attribute, How much the value will be incremented `1` or decremented `-1`; Default value: `1`.
+- `iteration` - An optional expression, The iteration of the loop you can either incremented `+` or decremented `-` the value; Defualt value: `incremented`.

 Example:
 ```lua